 Is there something you’re afraid might happen to your dog that a blood test can reassure you about or confirm for you?

 Is your dog’s breed predisposed to specific health issues?
 Getting early warning of a developing problem could be helpful in managing treatment.

 Are you going to do anything differently based on the test results?
 Are you considering making a change to your dog’s diet or general care?

 If you suspect your dog has a health issue and lab tests confirm it, what are you going to do differently?
-If you’re not prepared to make any changes based on the results, then there is no reason to test.
+If you don’t plan to make any changes based on the results, then there’s no reason to test.

 How Much Can You Afford?

 Unfortunately finances are always a factor in medical decision-making.
 If you’re on a tight budget, talk to your vet about which tests make the most sense for your dog’s current age and needs.